tianzhuo112/VTMagic/README.md

 # VTMagic

 VTMagic is a page manager library, you can custom every page controller by different identifier if you need.
-It's so easy to use!
+It's so easy to use!（[中文手册传送门](http://www.jianshu.com/p/cb2edb21055f)）

 ## Usage